Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Related work

 Designing human-AI interaction modes in a way that supports human capabilities is highly challenging \cite{vaccaro_when_2024, senoner_explainable_2024}.
 For example, in the context of decision making, AI often constrains humans as they do not know when to trust the model.
 For creativity, LLMs on their own are often as effective as when paired with humans \cite {lee_impact_2025}.
 However, this is associated with negative effects, such as reduced idea diversity and psychological ownership \cite{doshi_generative_2024, anderson_homogenization_2024}.
 Thus, effective creative collaboration between humans and LLMs remains challenging.

 Psychological theory offers ways to formalize the challenges in human collaborative settings: \emph{social loafing} refers to the tendency of individuals in a group to contribute less effort compared to when they work alone \cite{latane_many_1979, karau_social_1993}.
 For example, in a brainstorming session, individuals may put less effort into generating novel ideas when working in a large group compared to working alone \cite{diehl_productivity_1987, ez-zaouia_group_2024}.
-Especially when lacking control over an outcome, humans might be demotivated and spend fewer resources \cite{latane_many_1979, maier_learned_1976}.
+In the context of suggestions for writing, individuals often prefer the low-effort support of selecting between suggestions compared to actively prompting the suggestions \cite{dang_choice_2023}.
+Psychological theory suggests that when individuals lack control over an outcome, they may become demotivated and allocate fewer cognitive resources \cite{latane_many_1979, maier_learned_1976}.
 Translated into human–AI collaboration, this tendency can manifest as \emph{algorithmic loafing}: rather than engaging fully, individuals reduce their own effort and adopt the system’s output with little reflection \cite{inuwa-dutse_algorithmic_2023}.
 Applied to our creativity context, this means that, instead of actively striving for the best solution, people may disengage and settle for whatever the AI produces.

 As a consequence, in the context of co-creating with LLMs, it might be beneficial to keep humans engaged and in charge of the creative process.
 Co-creation with LLMs often reduces human effort and makes the task less demanding \cite{mei_if_2025}.
 However, research shows that the mode of collaboration affects creative performance.
 When people co-create with a model rather than merely edit its output, they report higher self-efficacy, which, conversely, leads to higher creative quality \cite{mcguire_establishing_2024}.
+This aligns with findings that co-creative AI systems foster higher engagement when users perceive them as collaborative partners that inspire new directions rather than as tools that merely execute commands \cite{lawton_when_2023}.
 Consequently, effective co-creation keeps humans involved in the creative process and triggers their creativity rather than allowing mental offloading.